 Beauty benefits of rose water and rose oil

 First used in perfumery, pure rose oil is frighteningly expensive as it takes around 110kg (250lb) of petals to produce a single ounce of concentrated essential oil.
-A labour intensive process, the rose petals must be picked by hand early in the morning before sun rises high in the sky and evaporates the oil.
+A labour-intensive process, workers must pick rose petals by hand early in the morning before sun rises high in the sky and evaporates the oil.

-In addition to rose oil, rosewater is also a by-product of the distillation process that produces the essential oil, although the rosewater commonly available from chemists is more frequently made with synthetic fragrance extracts, not real roses.
-Genuine rosewater is available from herbal and aromatherapy suppliers and contains up to twenty per cent pure essential oils that are soluble in water and left behind after the distillation process.
+In addition to rose oil, rose water is also a by-product of the distillation process that produces the essential oil.
+Rose water commonly available from chemists is more frequently made with synthetic fragrance extracts, not real roses.
+Genuine rose water is available from herbal and aromatherapy suppliers.
+It contains up to 20% pure essential oils that are soluble in water and left behind after the distillation process.

 The beauty of roses goes beyond their pride of place in the garden.
 Their anti-inflammatory and antioxidant qualities means that incorporating this fragrant flower into our beauty regimes can also help our complexions bloom.
-Read on for a few simple beauty benefits of rose water and rose oil to help bring out our inner rose.
+Read on for a few simple beauty benefits of rose water and rose oil.

 Beauty benefits of rose water

-Rosewater is gently astringent, making a useful skin tonic ingredient as it helps prevent the clogging of pores and the formation of pimples and spots.
-Applying rosewater to the face after steaming can also help reduce redness and blotchiness due to its anti-inflammatory properties.
+Rose water is gently astringent.
+This makes it a useful skin tonic ingredient as it helps prevent the clogging of pores and the formation of pimples and spots.
+Applying rose water to the face after steaming can also help reduce redness and blotchiness due to its anti-inflammatory properties.

-Many top make-up artists recommend spritzing a super-fine spray onto the face to help ‘set’ make-up and powder in place.
+Many top make-up artists recommend spritzing a super-fine spray onto the face.
+This helps to set make-up and powder in place.

-Applying chilled rosewater to the under eye area on dampened cotton wool pads for about ten minutes is a well-known home remedy to help reduce dark circles, and discolouration.
+Apply chilled rose water to the under eyes on dampened cotton wool pads for about 10 minutes.
+This easy home remedy helps to reduce dark circles and discolouration.
 Its anti-inflammatory properties can also help reduce puffiness.

-Using rosewater as a hair rinse can help restore hair’s natural pH level because it is closer to that of hair itself.
-Adding rosewater to a natural hair rinse after a conditioning treatment and leaving on for five minutes before washing out will help leave hair glossy and smelling delicious.
+Using rose water as a hair rinse can help restore hair’s natural pH level because it is closer to that of hair itself.
+Try it by adding rose water to a natural hair rinse after a conditioning treatment.
+Leave on for five minutes before washing out to leave hair glossy and gorgeously scented.

 Beauty and wellbeing benefits of rose oil

 One of the key ingredients of rose oil is farnesol, a natural antibacterial agent that prevents the growth of bacteria.
-So spraying some into our trainers can help ensure our feet still smell of roses – even after an intense workout!
+Spraying some into our trainers can help ensure our feet still smell of roses – even after an intense workout!

 Rose oil can help to gently rehydrate and tone the skin, softening and brightening a tired face.

-Aromatherapy has shown that rose oil has mood-uplifting properties and placing a few drops of rose oil into a diffuser by the bedside table before bed can help us to wake up feeling more refreshed and less anxious.
+Aromatherapy shows that rose oil has mood-uplifting properties.
+Placing a few drops of rose oil into a diffuser by the bedside table before bed can help us to wake up feeling more refreshed and less anxious.

-Rose essential oil is also a powerful antioxidant, containing vitamin C to help protect skin cells from damage, including sunburn, and skin ageing oxidative stress.
+Rose essential oil is also a powerful antioxidant.
+It contains vitamin C, which helps to protect skin cells from damage, including sunburn, and skin ageing oxidative stress.